Coronavirus: Small business, hospitality sighs with 'relief' over Covid-19 rescue package

 "Our experience over two decades of working with local businesses tells us that cashflow is going to be the biggest issue in ensuring the survival of SMEs.
 It's vital we get this process right so we can ensure businesses are getting the urgent help they need now."

-Cronin-Knight urged small businesses to communicate their situations to their banks and financial advisors about how they could restructure debt and even out cashflow bumps.
+Cronin-Knight urged small businesses to communicate their situations to their banks and financial advisers about how they could restructure debt and even out cashflow bumps.

 They should also be looking at how they can reduce costs within the business, she said.